 Experimental studies have demonstrated that failures of structural members and systems are influenced by the number of inelastic cycles of response (e.g., Bertero, et al., 1977).
 In other words, structural systems generally become more vulnerable if they go through repeated cycles of inelastic motions.
-This generally occurs when the structure is subjected to a strong ground motion with a long duration.
+This generally occurs when the structure is subjected to a long duration damaging ground motion.
 Hence, in quantifying damage potential of the recorded ground motion it is desirable to include the effects of strong ground motion duration.